 Weekly sessions for children and youth suffering from increased domestic violence during the corona crisis and who are at risk for being aggressors or victims in future relationships.
 Sessions include psychodrama, art therapy and parent-child groups.

 Supplementary parenting guidance – both privately and in groups – to develop coping skills under challenging circumstances.

 50,000 NIS (20 Hours of instruction including setup)

 Expanding our platform for distance sessions.
 We are currently conducting sessions on online platforms and it’s impossible to predict when we will resume regular work, especially since our expertise focuses on the religious sector, which is the hardest hit in this pandemic.
 We would like to upgrade our online system to a more professional platform with broader options, as well as to set up a phone system for clients who have no internet connection

-Providing families with access to the 24/7 emergency centre, in addition to a social worker on duty 24/7
+Providing families with access to the 24/7 emergency centre, in addition to a social worker on duty around the clock.

 Art therapy groups to process the trauma resulting from domestic abuse during the corona crisis.
 We have excellent experience in this area from previous similar projects and we view art therapy as a powerful antidote to the hardships facing our clients.

 The wall of silence surrounding sensitive domestic issues in the Orthodox community has long been seen as an impediment to overcoming the problem.
 A decade ago, most Haredi (strictly Orthodox) community leaders rarely spoke openly about violence against women.
 Instead, the rabbis would deal with cases of domestic abuse privately; only rarely would they make referrals to professionals or recommend divorce.